EdilsonAndrade/omnistacknine/README.md

 # AirCnC - Coffee and Code

-## This is a full stack application to book spots inside Companies that has it available.
+## This is a full stack application to book spots inside compnies that has users preferences program languages available.

 #### Technologies used for thist project:
 * NodeJs